learn-co-students/london-web-060319/32-react-pet-shelter/README.md

   with the pet's `id` when the user clicks the adopt pet button — _not_ when they click the disabled button!

+### BONUS

+- Add a button to clear the pets being displayed.

+- Make a patch request to save the adopted status in the back end.

+- Instead of showing a disabled button, show a button to 'unadopt' a pet

 ## Resources

 - [Forms](https://facebook.github.io/react/docs/forms.html)